junlapong/FakeSmtp.NET/readme.md

 Released under the [MIT license](http://www.opensource.org/licenses/MIT).

 ## Retard
-I'm exercising my free speach by saying that this program is so easy a retard could use it.
+I'm exercising my free speech by saying that this program is so easy a retard could use it.